ddesir/connect-4/README.md

 Hooded Man: "Good choice.
 The name's Johnny.
 Follow me."

 **[Follow Johnny]**
 **[Go back to sleep]**

 ---

 ## [Follow Johnny]
+The Hooded Man rushes at you with astonishing momentum.
+He pulls out yet another bottle of dish soap and bashes you across the head with it.
+*THUNK* The Hooded man challenges you to a dishwashing battle! you:

+**[Accept the dishwashing challenge]**
+**[Decline and blast all of the soap in your bottle at him]**

 ---